 There are a couple of places on the new website where high quality images of specific dimensions are needed in order to maintain the integrity of the design.
 Unfortunately, there are times when event organizers do not provide Imran and his team with appropriate images.
 This leads to a break in the pattern of the site and can be distracting for a visitor.
 We’re working to avoid this by providing event organizers with specific image and photography requirements that they must provide after their event is booked.

 This is an incredible organization that we are proud to work with.
 The Shaw Conference Centre is a pillar in the Edmonton community, and working with Lisanne and Imran has always been a pleasure.
-There’s also something fascinating about walking down the same hall for a marketing meeting that you were dancing down after a beer festival a few nights earlier!
+There’s also something fascinating about walking down the same hall for a marketing meeting that you were dancing down during a beer festival a few nights earlier!